jaxanc/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The implementation is located in the `search_and_classify.ipynb` IPython notebook.
 I have implemted using the `find_cars()` function as taught in class.
 The scales has been found by trial and error on the test images.
-The `find_cars()` were run twice, one with a smaller scale and one with larger scale.
+The `find_cars()` were run three times, one with a smaller scale, a medium scale and one with larger scale.
 The results are combined for the heat map.
 The overlap (`cells_per_step`) is inverse proportional to scale.
 The smaller the box the less overlap it needs.

 ![alt text][image3]